By Nancy Armitage

 2 qt. carbonated or mineral water [or ginger ale]

 Cut up the fruit squeeze the juices from some of the fruit for flavor.
 Refrigerate.
 About 15 minutes before the Party, add to a large punch bowl, add fruit & iced cold carbonated water [or ginger ale].
 Add lots of ice or make a Ice Ring with orange slices.
 Slice a couple of oranges & float on top of punch.
 Recipe: Nancy Armitage Historical Note: The Huntingtons always had huge amounts of carbonated water available.
 Especially mineral water under the labels of Apollinaris, Poland, & Spring waters.
 The Huntingtons had all the punch ingredients right on the Ranch: oranges, berries, & fresh exotic pineapple growing in the Lath House.
+The fruit could be sliced up or berries frozen whole (like ice cubes); then at the beginning of the party floating them in the punch.

 For tea receptions or garden parties such as this one: The Huntington’s favored Caviar, & Roquefort Canapés passed on a doily-lined silver tray, or maybe they served Deviled Eggs.

 Salads representing the multi-colors of the fruit at the Ranch: like fresh Ambrosia Fruit Salad & New York Waldorf salad made of Green Grapes, Red Apple, Mayonnaise, & Brown Walnuts.
 The fruits from the Huntington ‘s abundant orchard & Lath House, enhanced the Tropical Fruit Salad, made with exotic Crenshaw Melons, Champagne Grapes, Pineapple, Mangoes, & exotic New Zealand Kiwi fruit.
 Or a Fruit Compote (Stewed fruit with Orange Marmalade was infused with Sherry, Curacao, or Brandied Peaches), took on the deep radiance of jewel tones.
-Also, Summer Potato Salad with French Tarragon & Ranch ColeSlaw were sometimes served also.
+Also, Summer Potato Salad with French Tarragon & Ranch ColeSlaw were sometimes served, also.

 Summer Ambrosia Salad